iris-kurapaty/Batch-Normalization/README.md

 # Batch-Normalization
 This repo demonstrates the results of using 3 different Types of Normalization on the CIFAR dataset for a specific model architecture.
 The model architecture should be defined as ![image](https://github.com/iris-kurapaty/Batch-Normalization/assets/52544352/dfe841ec-3d5a-4846-8217-07a384c18dbe).

 We can see the accuracy of the model built using < 50k parameters and running for a maximum of 20 epochs.
 The Jupyter Notebook contians all the 3 experiments with its logs.
-It uses modular code from model.py and utils.py from 'src' folder to run different segments.
+It uses modular code from model.py and utils.py from *src* folder to run different segments.
 The training and testing loss and accuracies for 20 epochs are available on the README file.
 3 sets of misclassified images have been shared on the README file as well.

 ## Experiment Findings
 The best testing accuracy for the 3 methods are as follow: